Lebanon through ice cream

 Beirut

-My first stop was a savoury one: labneh, served the traditional way, with olive oil.
+My first stop was a savoury one: labneh☼, served the traditional way, with olive oil.
 I’ve tasted great savoury gelato, but this one was exquisite!
 Fine, with character, and filling!

 Beirut

 It was my most anticipated stop.
-I had ‘a little bit from everything’.
+I had ‘a little bit of everything’.
 While the chocolate, milk, and lemon flavours are extraordinary, the pistachio and apricot flavours are unbelievable.
-I’ve been running from the much-too-used and artificial flavour of strawberries in desserts for over a decade.
+I’ve been running away from the much-too-used and artificial flavour of strawberries in desserts for over a decade.
 However, this one tasted like real strawberries**, it fascinated me and it was one of my biggest wows in Lebanon.

 Byblos